sebastianromerocruz/CS3113-material/lectures/transformations/README.md

 ---

-Cool, so now that we've seen how to apply simple rotations onto our models, let's animate a bit.
+Cool, so now that we've seen how to apply simple rotations onto our models, let's "animate" a bit.
 I'm gonna delete my initial rotation so that my triangle can start upright again, and add the following to our code:

 ```c++
 /* Some code... */